JWock82/Pynite/README.md

 * Classify loads by load case and create load combinations from load cases.
 * Produces shear, moment, and deflection results and diagrams for each member.
 * Tension-only and compression-only elements.
-* Springs: two-way, tension-only, and compression-only.
+* Spring elements: two-way, tension-only, and compression-only.
+* Spring supports
 * Quadrilateral plate elements (based on an isoparametric formulation).
 * Rectangular plate elements (based on a 12-term polynomial formulation).
 * Basic meshing algorithms for some common shapes.